"How To Prepare for a Hurricane 2024" was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 ● Check areas inside the home: It’s a good idea to change the batteries in your smoke alarms and carbon monoxide (CO) detectors and make sure they are functioning properly before a storm.
 You should also know how to turn off the water, gas and/or electricity in your home, as these may need to be shut off in the case of an emergency or if you are evacuating.

-● Use Flex Seal Flood Protection Products: Applying Flex Seal Flood Protection Products* to the exterior of your home can help slow or even stop floodwaters from entering your property.
-These revolutionary products were specifically designed to help protect your home or business from flooding and are completely removable.** Once the storm and threat of flooding have passed, you can take the products off in a few easy steps.
+We also have a line of Flood Protection Products* that can be applied to the exterior of your home before a storm.
+These removable**products can help slow or even stop low-level floodwaters from entering your property.
+Once the storm and threat of flooding have passed, you can take the products off in a few easy steps.

 Know your evacuation route.
 Image courtesy of Shutterstock